afragen/wordpress-beta-tester/readme.txt

 There is a setting to **Skip successful autoupdate emails**.
 It functions to disable sending emails to the admin user for successful autoupdates.
 Only emails indicating failures of the autoupdate process are sent.

+There is a setting to **Skip bundled plugins and themes**.
+It functions to disable the installation of any plugins or themes that are bundled with the Core update.

 PRs are welcome on [GitHub](https://github.com/afragen/wordpress-beta-tester).

 ## Changelog